nnirror/facet/README.md

 ### Methods for controlling transport BPM
 - **bpm** ( )
 	- stores the FacetPattern data in the transport as BPM values to be cycled through over each loop.
+	- the minimum BPM value is 1, and the maximum BPM value is 10000.
 	- example:
 		- `$('example').bpm(_.from([20,40,80,160,320]).shuffle()); // each loop will be all 5 of these BPM, randomly ordered`